Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit use cases such as detecting internal voids and verifying cross-section profiles.
-However, it does not explicitly state when not to use this tool or how it compares to siblings like 'clearance' or 'interference'.
+Provides use cases such as detecting internal voids or verifying cross-section profiles, but does not explicitly state when not to use or compare to alternatives like 'clearance' or 'interference'.
+The guidance is implied rather than explicit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.